muon-spectroscopy-computational-project/mudirac/README.md

 # mudirac
-A muonic atom Dirac equation solver.
+MuDirac is a simulation software that integrates the Dirac equation for muonic atoms to compute their X-Ray transition energies.

 ## Contact
 leandro.liborio@stfc.ac.uk